JetBrains/kotlin-web-site/docs/reference/java-to-kotlin-interop.md

 ## Static Methods and Fields

 As mentioned above, Kotlin generates static methods for package-level functions.
-On top of that, it also generates static methods for functions defined in named objects or companion objects of classes and annotated as `@JvmStatic`.
+Kotlin can also generate static methods for functions defined in named objects or companion objects if you annotate those functions as `@JvmStatic`.
 For example:

 ``` kotlin
 class C {